Your browser is not supported or outdated so some features of the site might not be available.

 Unspecified

 The JBL Pulse 4 has a decent build quality.
 The speaker is wrapped in transparent, glass-like plastic, which feels solid.
 However, it easily attracts fingerprints, so you may need to clean it regularly.
 It sits on three plastic feet that raise it above the surface it's on.
-It's also rated IPX7 for water resistance, though we don't currently test for this.
-The driver and controls are all located at the top.
+It's also rated IPX7 for water resistance, so you can submerge it in up to a meter of water for up to thirty minutes without issue.

 6.7